tdunning/t-digest/README.md

 The major areas are

  * core - this is where the t-digest and unit tests live
- * docs - the main paper and auxillary proofs live here
+ * docs - the main paper and auxiliary proofs live here
  * benchmarks - this is the code that tests the speed of the digest algos
  * quality - this is the code that generates and analyzes accuracy information